seedcity-zurich/seedcity-zurich.github.io/README.md

 ### Images for the Gallery
 Simply add any images you want to add to the website to the folder `images/gallery_images`.
 The website is set up so that these images will automatically be added to the gallery.
 Once you added the images, just make a pull request.
 ### Requested features
 If you want specific things added/removed from the website, please open an issue or send us an [email](seedcity@ethz.ch).
 While you can also implement specific features yourself and open a pull request, there is no guarantee that we will accept this pull request.
 So, as to not waste your time, you probably want to contact us beforehand.
+Overall, the code in this repository should stay as simple as possible so as to make it easy to maintain and to add to for nonprogrammers.
 ### Further questions
 If you still have questions or need a hand contributing to the website, open up an issue or send us an email [email](seedcity@ethz.ch).
 Don't be shy :)